OpenACC/openacc-best-practices-guide/01-Introduction.markdown

 remain very high level, both for simplicity and portability, meaning that performance may lag lower-level programming paradigms.
-Many developers are willing to give up 10-20% of hand-tuned performance in order to get a high degree of portability to other architectures.
+Many developers are willing to give up 10-20% of hand-tuned performance in order to get a high degree of portability to other architectures and to enhance programmer productivity.
 The tolerance for this portability/performance trade-off will vary according to the needs of the programmer and application.

 ### Parallel Programming Extensions ###